smikitky/node-multi-integer-range/README.md

 The range data are always _sorted and normalized_ to the smallest possible representation.

-🚨 **Note (2022-03-11)** 🚨: The following README is for the 5.x release, which is still in beta.
-For the docs of the stable (@latest) release, check the NPM site.
-You can install the beta using `npm install multi-integer-range@next`.
-The current plan is to release the stable 5.x in a few months.
+🚨 **Note (2022-03-11)** 🚨: The following README is for the 5.0.0 Release Candidate.
+For the docs of the stable (4.x, @latest) release, check the NPM site.
+You can install the RC using `npm install multi-integer-range@next`.
+The RC is feature complete, and the current plan is to release the stable version in a few months.

 ## Install